How Long Do Rhodesian Ridgebacks Live? Average Lifespan, Data & Care

 Puppy Stage

 This is the period between birth until they turn 14 months old.
 It’s at this stage that you’ll start noticing rapid growth because of muscle development.
-They’ll exhibit high tolerance to unfamiliar environments because they are still curious and interested to learn.
+They’ll exhibit high tolerance to unfamiliar environments because they are still curious to learn.

 Adulthood